 So, for fans of Stanford, Washington, and Cal, even more reason to be proud of the academics of their institutions.
 As for Washington State and Oregon State?
 Well, there is work to be done in all areas; on the field, on the court, in the classroom for the general population, and in the academic support of their athletes who can’t seem to win many games anyways…

-Tags: Apr Arizona State Sun Devils Arizona Wildcats Cal Golden Bears Colorado Buffaloes Featured Oregon Ducks Oregon State Beavers Pac-12 Popular Stanford Cardinal UCLA Bruins University Of Washington USC Trojans Utah Utes Washington State University
+Tags: Apr Arizona State Sun Devils Arizona Wildcats Cal Golden Bears Colorado Buffaloes Oregon Ducks Oregon State Beavers Pac-12 Stanford Cardinal UCLA Bruins University Of Washington USC Trojans Utah Utes Washington State University